 Because the rate of debt repayment is a contributing factor to credit ratings, it is notable that both State general obligation bonds and bonds issued under the Severance Tax Bonding Program are fully retired within 10 years.
-The five-year retirement rates of the State general obligation, severance tax and supplemental severance tax bonds as of the date of this report are 82.6%, 67.1%, and 100%, respectively.
-With respect to the transportation bonds, the five-year retirement rate is 58.1%, while 100% of those bonds mature within 10 years.
-Historically, the State debt management practices have provided for the rapid repayment of bonds, which is generally a positive credit consideration.
+The five-year retirement rates of the State general obligation, severance tax and supplemental severance tax bonds as of the date of this report are 68.4%, 59.1%, and 100%, respectively.
+With respect to the transportation bonds, almost two-thirds of those bonds are retired in five years, and all mature within 10 years.